Minecraft-Anarchy/minecraft-hack-clients/README.md

 Table inspired by this [repo](https://github.com/UtilityMods/Index).

 ## Some Info
-* If you have a suggestion make an issue and tell me the **Name, Github/Website/Discord Link, Version, Description, Download Link/Compile Yourself/Pay, and if its Ratted**.
+* If you have a suggestion make an issue and tell me the **Name, Github/Website/Discord Link, Version, Description, Download Link/Compile Yourself/Pay**.
 * **Note:** I'm not responsible if these are ratted.
 I usually check the issues to see if someone spotted a token grabber or something.
 * If you spot something wrong make an issue.
 * I'll try have the popular clients on top.
 Since most of them are bad.